dgtlmoon/sockpuppetbrowser/README.md

 `playwright -> node -> [sockpuppetserver] -> CDP protocol todo the browser business`

+Because this method is always built ontop of the latest puppeteer release, it's a lot more secure and reliable than relying on projects to invidually update their Chrome browsers and configurations.

 ## How to run

 `docker run -t --init --cap-add=SYS_ADMIN -p 127.0.0.1:3000:3000 dgtlmoon/sockpuppetbrowser`